CSCfi/csc-user-guide/docs/data/sensitive-data/tutorials/auto-apptainer.md

 bamtools
 ```

-List of software that can be installed with auto-apptainer.
+Below you can fins a list of software that can be installed with auto-apptainer.
 The list can be outdated.
-You can get a
+You can get an up-to-date
-more recent list by running command _auto-apptainer_ in SD Desktop.
+list by running command _auto-apptainer_ in SD Desktop.

 *  bamtools_2.5.2--hd03093a_1
 *  bedtools_2.31.0